 Absences: Absences are considered excessive if they go above ten percent of the days enrolled at any point during one school year.
-When it is necessary that a pupil be absent, please notify the school by PHONE or WRITTEN NOTE.
+When it is necessary that a pupil be absent, please notify the school by either submitting an REPORT AN ABSENCE form from our website, PHONE or WRITTEN NOTE.
 If a phone call has not been made to the school, the child MUST HAVE A WRITTEN NOTE THE DAY HE/SHE RETURNS TO SCHOOL.
 The note must include the child's name, teacher's name, date of absence, and the reason.
 The State of California now uses "positive attendance", which means that schools are only funded based on the days a child actually attends school regardless of the reason, unless they are on an Independent Study contract.
 We have Independent Study contracts available and ask that you please request them in advance for unavoidable absences of 5 days or longer.
 Please schedule doctor and dentist appointments in non-school hours as much as possible.
 Excessive absences (above 10% of the days enrolled in a school year) are reported to the School Attendance Review Team and parents are contacted to sign an attendance contract.
 Further absences may result in a referral to the District Attendance Review Board.

 Visitor Passes: We have many visitors on our school grounds each day, including parents, volunteers, and others.
 Every visitor to Shull School must sign in and get a visitor badge from the office before going on the school grounds or to the classrooms.
-Every visitor must present and have their California ID ran through the Raptor system prior to the initial visit.
-On subsequent visits they must be prepared to show their identification as well.
+Every visitor must present and have their California ID run through the Raptor system prior to the initial visit.
+On subsequent visits, they must be prepared to show their identification as well.
 This helps to keep our campus safe!

 Emergency Information: Each year, enrollment and health cards must be updated.
 We also need to be notified of changes throughout the school year in reference to your home address, job, or telephone numbers.
 Make sure the school is provided with a copy of any court orders so that we can help keep your child safe.